vsrinivas/fuchsia/development/languages/rust/README.md

 These GN targets do not require a `Cargo.toml` file, as they are not built with Cargo during a normal build of Fuchsia.
-However, a `Cargo.toml` file can be created for these targets by running `fx gen-cargo --target path/to/target:label`.
+However, a `Cargo.toml` file can be created for these targets by running `fx gen-cargo path/to/target:label`.
 In order to generate a Cargo.toml, there must have first been a successful build of Fuchsia which included the target.
 Generating `Cargo.toml` files is useful for integration with IDEs such as Intellij and VSCode, and for using the